 Zantac Lawsuit Lawyer

-Recently, more than 200 people joined a quasi class-action lawsuit—known as multi district litigation (MDL) filed in United States Federal Court Southern Division—in South Florida against the maker of Zantac, a popular drug that contains Ranitidine, an antihistamine and antacid used to treat heartburn.
+More than 2,000 people joined a quasi-class-action lawsuit—known as multi-district litigation (MDL) filed in the United States Federal Court system—against the maker of Zantac, a popular drug that contains Ranitidine, an antihistamine and antacid used to treat heartburn.
 The claimants allege that the makers of Zantac deceived millions of consumers into “purchasing and ingesting a defective, misbranded, adulterated and harmful drug” while failing to inform consumers that the drug contained a probable human carcinogen (cancer-causing agent) called N-nitrosodimethylamine, also known as NDMA.

-The Zantac lawsuit followed statements and actions from the Food & Drug Administration (FDA), who tested the product for the presence of NDMA, as well as a voluntary recall of the drug by its manufacturer, Sanofi, in the U.S. and Canada.
+The first Zantac lawsuit was filed following statements and actions from the Food & Drug Administration (FDA), who tested the product for the presence of NDMA, as well as a voluntary recall of the drug by its manufacturer, Sanofi, in the U.S. and Canada.
+Unfortunately, the federal MDL was dismissed several months ago.
+As a result, injured Zantac users are now bringing state-level lawsuits in Pennsylvania, Delaware, and California.

-If you were diagnosed with cancer after taking Zantac between 1983 and 2020, immediately call the Zantac lawsuit attorneys at Dolman Law Group.
-We can help you understand the process of recovering damages for the expenses and impacts to your life that were caused by this drug.
+If you were diagnosed with cancer after taking Zantac between 1983 and 2020, it's crucial to call the Zantac lawsuit attorneys at Dolman Law Group as soon as possible.
+We can help you understand the process of filing a claim to recover damages for the expenses and life impacts you have suffered after taking this drug.

-Call Our Law Firm for Help With Your Zantac Cancer Claim
+How Our Law Firm Can Help With Your Zantac Cancer Claim

-The attorneys at Dolman Law Group Accident Injury Lawyers, PA, have extensive experience with Zantac lawsuits, and we currently work with affected individuals both throughout Florida, as well as those in other parts of the United States with the help of Zantac lawsuit attorneys licensed in those specific jurisdictions.
-If we are not licensed in a particular state, we will work under a lawyer licensed in that jurisdiction.
+The attorneys at Dolman Law Group Accident Injury Lawyers, PA, have extensive experience with Zantac lawsuits, and we currently work with affected individuals both throughout Florida as well as those in other parts of the United States.
+We partner with other Zantac lawsuit attorneys licensed in different jurisdictions to ensure your claim receives the focus and attention it deserves.
 We are pleased to work with a strong national network of leading attorneys throughout the United States who we can rely on to provide the best service for our clients.
-Our Award Winning Zantac Injury Attorneys provide local counsel for our out-of-state clients.
+Our Award Winning Mass Tort Injury Attorneys also provide local counsel services for out-of-state clients.

-In addition to accepting Zantac cancer cases, our attorneys are pursuing several other product liability claims involving defective medications and other products, such as Actos, Fosamax, Nuvaring, Pradaxa, Risperdal, talcum powder, opioids, and AFFF fire fighting foam.
-We are also targeting sex trafficking claims anywhere in the United States.
+In addition to accepting Zantac cancer cases, our attorneys are pursuing several other product liability claims involving defective medications and other products, such as Ozempic, hair straighteners, Suboxone, toxic baby food, Bard Powerports, and AFFF firefighting foam.
+We are also targeting sex trafficking and sexual abuse claims anywhere in the United States.

 In addition to Zantac, the firm has pursued cases involving: